Section 8: Prejudice: Development

 Including testers, the development team consisted of about 80 developers who took about 18 months to complete work on the game.

-The game was intended to be a full-priced, however while under development TimeGate Studios decided the game would be self-published and distributed digitally, allowing for a lower price point with the potential to gain a larger audience.
+The game was intended to be a full-priced, but while under development TimeGate Studios decided the game would be self-published and distributed digitally, allowing for a lower price point with the potential to gain a larger audience.
 The low price was planned to entice impulse purchases.

 Section 8: Prejudice uses the Unreal Engine 3 game engine.
-The art direction was influenced by the movies Aliens and Final Fantasy: The Spirits Within.
+The art direction was influenced by the films Aliens and Final Fantasy: The Spirits Within.
 The developers choose to implement the drop in feature for players and objects such as turrets.
 Because players are able to drop in anywhere on a map, the level design had to be paid particular attention.
-The developers also listened to critics of the first Section 8 title and ensured gameplay issues were addressed.
+The developers also listened to critics of the first Section 8 title and ensured that gameplay issues were addressed.

 Reception

 The PC and Xbox 360 versions of Section 8: Prejudice received "generally favorable reviews", while the PlayStation 3 version received "average" reviews, according to the review aggregation website Metacritic.

 IGN cited a plentiful amount of content but poor execution.